CLI

 noddde new saga <name>

-Scaffolds a saga with extracted transition handlers.
+Scaffolds a saga with extracted on-entries.
 Run from the project root — the CLI automatically places files at src/domain/process-model/<name>/.

 noddde new saga PaymentProcessingGenerates: